GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythTrack.md

 Carol's worms in back yard of back of Carol's mind.

 * March 25 - my Vegas wedding day.
-And the day Mary is impregnated with Jesus magically from outer-space Eden fertilization RNA / DNA / ??? genetic upgrades ... for the final day birth of Episode Nine of Pluribus December 25.
+And the day Mary is impregnated with Jesus magically from outer-space Eden fertilization RNA / DNA / ??? genetic upgrades ... for the final day Solstice season birth of Episode Nine of PLUR1BUS December 25.

 &nbsp;